AWS Data Pipeline

 • allows scheduling, retry, and failure logic for the workflows

-• Elasticsearch Service is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud.
+• Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.

-• Elasticsearch provides
+• OpenSearch Service provides

 • real-time, distributed search and analytics engine

-• provides self-healing clusters, which automatically detects and replaces failed Elasticsearch nodes, reducing the overhead associated with self-managed infrastructures
+• provides self-healing clusters, which automatically detects and replaces failed nodes, reducing the overhead associated with self-managed infrastructures

 • enhanced security with IAM, Network, Domain access policies, and fine-grained access control